 Solomon’s contribution to the Quran is interesting when put into context with the other prophetic stories.
 First I want to examine how his story conforms well to that of the generic prophetic calling.
 Then I want to examine how it clashes against the Quran’s other messages.

 So first: how Solomon’s biblical character has been redacted to look more prophetic.
 Keep in mind that, as we’ve seen through the traditional material, Solomon in popular culture was already a far cry from his biblical self.
 His reputation for having control of spiritual forces, dialogue with anthropomorphized animals, and being a mischievous trickster seems to predate the Quran.
-The Quran is not breaking ground in envisioning Solomon as a paragon figure, and in fact it looks more likely that the Quran is redacting these traditional versions and perhaps unaware of the Biblical one.
+The Quran is not breaking ground in envisioning Solomon as a demigod-like figure, and in fact it looks more likely that the Quran is redacting these traditional versions and perhaps unaware of the Biblical one.
 This Solomon is a super-powered paragon, but of a distinctly Quranic brand.
 The central moral in Solomon’s speeches is that he knows and is grateful for the ways that God has provided supernatural blessings for him.
 Solomon also snubs Bilqis’ initial tribute in order to declare his preference for divine blessings, which conforms directly to how other prophets declare they are not out for money but prefer divine reward.
-Today’s surah also keeps Solomon’s relationship with Sheba chaste, unlike in the traditional stories, preserving his moral standing.
-The one thing that seems to redact Biblical Solomon was waaaaay back in Al-Baqarah 102; Solomon was not responsible for the moral failing of Israel during his reign, but instead blame is squarely placed upon the Israelites and devils who believed the self-proclaimed false teachings of two God-sent angels.
-So the Quran’s Solomon is the perfect embodiment of virtue and knowledge, and exonerated from any missteps in the areas of wealth, morality, or faith.
+Today’s surah also keeps Solomon’s relationship with Sheba chaste, unlike in the traditional stories, and thus elevates his moral standing to an Islamic model.
+The one time the Quran seems to redact Biblical Solomon’s reputation was waaaaay back in Al-Baqarah 102.
+That ayah insisted Solomon was not responsible for the moral failing of Israel during his reign, but instead blame is squarely placed upon the Israelites and devils who believed the self-proclaimed false teachings of two God-sent angels.
+So the Quran’s Solomon is the perfect embodiment of virtue and knowledge, and he is exonerated from any missteps in the areas of wealth, morality, or faith.